benjamin-robertson/syslog_reports/README.md

 ## Description

-Syslog_reports includes a report processor which sends UDP syslog on port 514 to specified syslog servers.
+Syslog_reports includes a report processor which sends UDP syslog on port 514 to a specified syslog server.

 Syslog messages are broken into the following Puppet report fields.
 ```
 "[#{msg.time}]: #{hostname}: Level:#{msg.level} #{msg.source}: #{msg.message}"
 ```
-See [Puppet::Util::log][1] documentation for information of Puppet report fields.
+See [Puppet::Util::log][1] documentation for information on Puppet report fields.

 ## Setup